lebedov/idisplay/README.rst

 Package Description
 -------------------
-IDisplay is an IPython extension that provides cell magic functions for accessing IPython's rich display system in the Notebook.
+IDisplay is an IPython extension that provides magic functions for accessing IPython's rich display system in the Notebook.

 Installation